-In the rest of the paper, we only discuss the initial dissimilarity computation although it is important that this links to later clustering and MDS stages as these require the output of the first stage in a format appropriate for the later MPI-based data mining stages.
-The MDS and PWClustering algorithms require a particular parallel decomposition where each of N processes (MPI processes, threads) has 1/N of sequences and for this subset {i} of sequences stores in memory D({i},j) for all sequences j and the subset {i} of sequences for which this node is responsible.
-This implies that we need D(i,j) and D(j,i) (which are equal) stored in different processors/disks.
-We design our initial calculation of D(i,j) so that efficiently we only calculated the independent set but the data was stored so that the later MPI jobs could efficiently access the data needed.
-We chose the simplest approach where the initial phase produced a single file holding the full set of D(i,j) stored by rows - all j for each successive value of i.
+As shown in figure 1, the initial step of the pipeline is to compute the pairwise dissimilarities between each pair of genes in the data set.
+Since the comparison happens with the same set of genes, effectively we only need to perform half of the computations.
+However, the latter two stages (Clustering and MDS) require the output of the first stage to be in a format appropriate for the later MPIbased data mining stages.
+The MDS and PWClustering algorithms require a particular parallel decomposition where each of N processes (MPI processes, threads) has 1/N of sequences and for this subset {i} of sequences stores in memory $D(\{i\},j)$ for all sequences j and the subset {i} of sequences for which this node is responsible.
+This implies that often we need D(i,i) and D(j,i) (which are equal) stored in different processors/disks.
+We designed our initial calculation of D(i,j) so that we only calculated the independent set, but the data was stored so that the later MPI jobs could access the data needed.